 1. AWS Self-Paced Labs

 What better way to learn that at your own pace?
-AWS self-paced labs give you hands-on learning in a live AWS environment, with AWS services, and actual scenarios you would encounter in the cloud.
-Among the recommended labs you’ll find an Introduction to Amazon Elastic Compute Cloud (EC2), and for more advanced users, a lab on Creating Amazon EC2 Instances with Microsoft Windows.
-If you’re up for an adventure, enroll in a learning quest and immerse yourself in a collection of labs that will help you master any AWS scenario at your own pace.
+AWS self-paced labs give you hands-on learning in a live AWS environment, with AWS cloud services, and actual scenarios you would encounter in the cloud.
+There are two different ways to learn with these labs.
+You can either take an individual lab or follow a learning quest.
+Individual labs are intended to help users get familiar with an AWS service as quickly as 15 minutes.
+Learning quests guide you through a series of labs so you can master any AWS scenario at your own pace.
 Once completed, you will earn a badge that you can boast on your resume, LinkedIn, website, etc.

 2. AWS Free Tier

-3. AWS Documentation
+3. AWS Documentation and Whitepapers

 AWS Documentation is like a virtual encyclopedia of tools, terms, training, and everything AWS.
-You’ll find white papers, case studies, tutorials, cloud computing basics, and so much more.
+You’ll find case studies, tutorials, cloud computing basics, and so much more.
 This resource is a one-stop-shop for all of your AWS documentation needs, whether you’re a beginner or advanced user.
 No matter where you are in your AWS training journey, AWS documentation is always a useful reference and certainly deserves a spot in your bookmarks.

-So far, we’ve gone straight to the source for 3 out of 5 of our favorite AWS training resources.
+So far, we’ve gone straight to the source for 3 out of 7 of our favorite AWS training resources.
 Amazon really does a great job of providing hands-on training, tutorials, and documentation for users with a range of experience.
 However, YouTube opens up a whole new world of video training that includes contributions from not only Amazon, but other great resources as well.
 Besides the obvious Amazon Web Services channel, there are also popular and highly rated videos by Edureka, Simplilearn, Eli the Computer Guy, and more.

 There’s plenty of information out there when it comes to AWS training resources.
-We picked our 5 favorite resources for their reliability, quality, and range of information.
+We picked our 7 favorite resources for their reliability, quality, and range of information.
 Whether you’re new to AWS or consider yourself an expert, these resources are sure to help you find what you’re looking for.